Our Mission

 Our History

-Rooted Theater Company was founded in the Fall of 2013 by Kareem Nemley and his husband, Wilfredo Florentino.
-Kareem, a native of East New York, Brooklyn, having always been involved and engaged in theater, noticed the lack of access to community theater in his community.
-Together with his husband, they conceived of a theater company whose mission it would be to produce socially relevant theater firmly rooted in the community’s experiences.
+Rooted Theater Company was founded in Fall 2013 by Kareem Nemley and his husband, Wilfredo Florentino.
+A native of East New York, Brooklyn, Kareem has long been deeply engaged in theater and recognized a critical gap in access to community-based performance opportunities in his neighborhood.
+Together, they envisioned a theater company dedicated to producing socially relevant work grounded in the lived experiences of the community.

 our Achievements